 Subsidized Child Care

-- Teen parents must attend high school or GED program
+- Teen parents must attend an education program

 |Family Size||Maximum Gross Yearly Family Income|

 The above information provides only general guidelines.
 Other conditions may apply.
 Please contact Early Learning Resource Center Region 17 if you have further questions about potential eligibility.

 - Each adult family member must work at least 20 hours a week - or - work at least 10 hours a week and participate in an approved training program at least 10 hours a week.

 - The hours that a child may receive subsidized child care must coincide with hours of work, education, or training.